deslee/DesM_CmsAPI/README.md

 3. Check and edit this file: `server/config/secret.js`.
 For the `key` export, type any random string you want.
 Change the `password` export as well.

 4. Run the server with `./run.sh` from the project root directory.

+If you have an issue installing, contact me.

 ## Info